Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/2-Blockchain_Structure_slides.md

 </pba-flex>

----v
+---

 ## Transaction Pool

-TODO revise this

 Contains transactions that are not yet in blocks.

-Constantly prioritizing and reprioritizing transactions.
+Constantly prioritizing and re-prioritizing transactions.

+Operates as a blockspace market.

+Notes:
-Authoring nodes determine the order of upcoming transactions.
+Sometimes known as mempool (thanks bitcoin 🙄) Authoring nodes determine the order of upcoming transactions.
 In some sense they can see the future.

-Operates as a blockspace market.